Category Archives: spring recipes

 Last night I shook hands on a new flat.
 There is still Italian paperwork to puzzle over and a dotted line to sign (on), but a 3rd floor flat with a small kitchen balcony is more or less ours.
 We’re not moving far, 600 meters give or take a corner, from one side of Testaccio to the other, from the via Marmorata edge of the wedge to tree-lined via Galvani.

 We will miss our calm, cavernous courtyard with its palm trees and blooming oleander, our olive-green door and kitchen window.
-However I am pretty sure this missing will be appeased by the balcony and the flat judicious position.
-That is: a corner away from my preferred bar for breakfast and few long strides from Monte Testaccio and the new Testaccio market.
-There is also a forno within sniffing distance and another bar directly underneath our new flat that’s run by a man who bears an uncanny resemblance to both Alice Cooper and Brian May.
-I am relieved, excited and as happy as (these) radish leaves.
+However I’m pretty sure this missing will be appeased by the balcony and the flats judicious position.
+That is: a corner away from my preferred bar for breakfast and few long strides from Monte dei cocci and the new Testaccio market.
+There is also a forno within sniffing distance and another bar directly underneath our future flat that’s run by a man who bears an uncanny resemblance to Alice Cooper.
+I am relieved, excited and as happy as these radish leaves.

 P1150949

-It is the inimitable Fergus Henderson that reminds us to look for radishes with happy leaves.
-Pert, frisky and healthy leafage that reassure us of recent picking, thoughtful bundling and minimal travel.
-Having spotted both happy leaves and bright unblemished bulbs at the market, I bought three bunches.
-My sling suspended son managed to pull a red bulb from the bunch lolling from the top of the shopping bag as we walked home.
-Delight was soon replaced by confusion and then action.
-I walked the length of via Marmorata with pieces of radish suspended in my frizzy hair.
+It is the inimitable Fergus Henderson that reminds us to seek out radishes with happy leaves.
+Pert, frisky leafage that reassures, that speaks of recent picking, thoughtful bundling and minimal travel.
+Having spotted both happy leaves and bright, unblemished bulbs at the market, I bought three bunches.
+My sling suspended son managed to tug a red bulb from the bunch lolling from the top of the shopping bag as we walked home.
+Delight was soon replaced by confusion and then measures taken.
+I walked the length of via Marmorata with pieces of radish suspended – like the old, unidentifiable christmas tree decorations you feel obliged to hang year after year – in my frizzy hair.

-Having washed both radishes and their leafage in plenty of very cold water, I set two bunches aside for today’s recipe and put the third on a plate on the table.
-There was also butter – just long enough from the fridge to be forgiving but still promising opaque resistance – the stone jar of malden salt and slices of sourdough bread.
+Having washed the radishes and their happy tufts in plenty of very cold water, I set two bunches aside for today’s recipe and put the third on a plate on the table.
+There was also butter – long enough from the fridge to be forgiving but not too long as to lose opaque resistance – the stone jar of malden salt and slices of sourdough bread.
 The idea is to butter the radish rather than the bread and then sprinkle it with salt.
 I also butter my bread, thickly, as if plastering a particularly potholed wall and then take alternate bites of buttered and salted radish, happy leaves and buttered bread.
-The combination of radish: crisp, clean with warm peppery leaves, good butter, tiny shards of salt and best bread is one to relish and excite the most languid of stomachs.
+The combination of radish: crisp and clean, warm peppery leaves, good butter, tiny shards of salt and best bread is one to relish and excite the most languid of stomachs.

 P1150941

 With our San Bartolomeo chicken roasting and filling the flat with a familiar and reassuring smell, I separated the leaves from the bulbs of the two remaining bunches.
-As you might remember I roast my chicken according to Simon Hopkinson, that is a hot blast for twenty minutes or so, a slightly cooler roast for about an hour and then a rest in the cooling oven with the oven door open-a-jar for 20 minutes.
-When I have radishes, after the roast but before the rest, I tip and scrape some of the sticky juices and fat from the chicken roasting pan into a frying pan.
+As you might remember I roast my chicken according to Simon Hopkinson, that is a hot blast for twenty minutes or so, a slightly cooler roast for about an hour and then a rest in the cooling oven with the door open-a-jar for 20 minutes.
+When I have radishes – after the roast but before the rest – I tip and scrape some of the sticky juices and fat from the chicken roasting pan into a frying pan.

 P1150955

-I carve my chicken in the roasting tin, pulling and tearing rather than carving, rolling each piece in the juices collected at the bottom of the pan before putting it on the plate.
+I carve my chicken in the roasting tin.
+In truth, it’s more pulling and tearing than carving, then remembering to roll each piece in the juices collected at the bottom of the pan before putting it on the plate.
 A round white plate.
 I am resolute about this and remain unswayed by any patterned or pretty plate propaganda.
-Braised radishes, peppery and fresh, still crisp but with a hint of giving make a perfect foil for a roasted bird wether it be duck, goose or an excellent chicken.
+Braised radishes, still crisp but with a hint of giving, make a perfect fresh and sharp foil for a roasted bird wether it be duck, goose or an excellent chicken.
 Particularly Duck.

 Not only are the withered leaves: peppery and sodden with rich meaty juices wonderfully tasty, they provide what Fergus Henderson calls structural weave, a tangled green bedpreventing your blushing radishes from rolling all over the plate.
 Come to think of it, I could do with a little more structural weave in my life.
 Now bring in the boxes and let the packing commence.